wilsonliaows/docs/connectors/oracle-ebs.md

 * User service name:

-This is used only to test connectivity
+This is used only to test connectivity.

-2. Click **Connect**

-At this point, Workato will make a simple “hello world” test to your Oracle EBS instance, using the REST service specified in **User service name** above.

-If all goes well, you should get a green success message displayed next to the button.